Season: 2 (The Sonny & Cher Show)

 Cover of Duke Ellington (1941)

 Cher sang this solo in episode #11 and episode #43 of the Comedy Hour.
-Short and sweet.
+This version is short and sweet.
 A little raspy this time.

 Mother Goose: Cher sings the theme for this series, “And That’s the Truth”

-+ Cher plays a ditsy stewardess who doesn’t know where the flight is going.
++ Cher plays a ditsy stewardess who says the flight is going to Copenhagen or New York, depending upon the winds.
+She plays it like ditzy Vicky Lawrence.
 Jack Albertson is in first class and gets caviar.
 Sonny decides to have some, too.
-Cher says he’s in second glass and can only have a peanut butter and jelly sandwich.
-Steve Lawrence is in the no-frills section and asks what he will get.
-Cher tells him to put his mouth on the rim and anything that falls into his mouth is his.
-(This description is from an audio-cast so your guess is as good as ours).
+Cher says he’s in second class and can only have a peanut butter and jelly sandwich.
+Steve Lawrence is in the “no-frills section” and asks what he will get.
+Cher tells him to put his head under the water and anything you catch in the water is yours” and we hear a bullhorn.
+Lawrence says his ticket calls for champagne, a movie and a companion.
+Cher reads all the fine print.

 Sonny insists his ticket says he gets to spend all his time with the stewardess.
 Cher says that offer expired on Sunday.
 Sonny says it’s only Saturday.
 But Cher says they just crossed over the international dateline.

-+ Steve Lawrence and Jack Albertson play speech therapists in Mother Goose Fairy Tale Land.
-Cher sells seashells by the seashore but can’t say the tongue twister.
++ Lawrence and Albertson play speech therapists in Mother Goose Land.
+Cher plays Sue who sells seashells by the seashore but she can’t say the tongue twister.
 (As we’ve seen on previous variety shows, Cher is actually very good at tongue twisters.)
-She learns how to sing the line and the therapists ask for a fifty-dollar fee.
-She then tells them about her brother, Peter Piper in Pittsburgh who picked a peck of pickled peppers.
+Albertson does a pretty good job.
+Sue learns how to sing the line and the therapists (they all sing the tongue twisty lyrics) and they ask her for a fifty-dollar fee.
+Sue then tells them about her brother, Peter Piper in Pittsburgh, Pennsylvania, who picked a peck of pickled peppers.
 They teach her to sing that too and ask for another fifty dollars.
+Sue says she is so confused.
+She wants to talk about her father, Theophilus Thistle, a thistle sifter with his thumbs.
+Sue wants them to combine the whole family into a song.
+They tell her to tell people she’s an orphan.
+And they ask for another fifty dollars.

-Guest Spot: Steve Lawrence sings “All By Myself.”
+Guest Spot: Steve Lawrence sings an odd Ella Fitzgerald / Eric Carmen mashup of the two songs with the same title, “All By Myself.”

 Thanks to Jay for the official run-down on this episode, especially since it has never re-aired and he was cobbling it together from audio.